Page Content Portlet

 Our department’s Training Academy maintains the department's standard of service excellence and strives to achieve the highest criteria of training and education to serve the citizens of Gwinnett County.

 Firefighter/Paramedic Trainee is an entry level (recruit) position assigned to our department’s Training Academy.
-Once offered a position, all candidates must successfully complete our paid in-house training program, which is approximately 22 weeks long, and prepares recruits for a demanding, yet fulfilling career in the fire service.
+Once offered a position, all candidates must successfully complete our paid in-house training program, which is approximately 6 months, 8 hours a day, with fluctuating hours to accommodate training evolutions.
+This prepares recruits for a demanding yet fulfilling career in the fire service.
 Our highly specialized training consists of comprehensive classroom and practical instruction on emergency medical care, firefighting methods and operations, community risk reduction practices, public relations, physical fitness, and associated topics.